Are you looking to form a new limited liability company (LLC), but you’re not sure which of the many formation services can best assist you?

 In our opinion, both CorpNet and IncFile do a good job of avoiding upsells throughout the ordering process.
 The only note we’d like to add to this point is that, while it’s not technically an “upsell,” we don’t like how CorpNet excludes shipping costs from their advertised price points.

-Nearly every other company in this industry includes shipping in their price points, and CorpNet’s $29 price tag for mailing a few pieces of paper is a bit crazy.
+Nearly every other company in this industry includes shipping in their price points, and CorpNet’s $29 price tag for mailing a few pieces of paper is pretty high.

 Do These Services Share My Information With Third Parties?